 Development of tolerance on fentanyl, characterized by the need to use greater amounts of fentanyl to achieve the previously experienced effects.

-If you or a loved one are dependent on or are addicted to prescription opioids like fentanyl, The Recovery Village Palm Beach can help.
-The Recovery Village Palm Beach provides evidence-based detoxification and rehabilitation services for substance use disorders delivered by experienced and accredited professionals.
+If you or a loved one are dependent on or are addicted to prescription opioids like fentanyl, The Recovery Village Palm Beach at Baptist Health can help.
+The Recovery Village Palm Beach at Baptist Health provides evidence-based detoxification and rehabilitation services for substance use disorders delivered by experienced and accredited professionals.

 National Institute on Drug Abuse.
 “Fentanyl.”
 February 2019.
 Accessed November 6, 2019.